OpenDSA/OpenDSA/RST/source/Glossary.rst

       Written :math:`\lceil x \rceil`, for real value :math:`x` the ceiling is the least integer :math:`\geq x`.

+   child
+   children
+      In a tree, the set of :math:`nodes` directly pointed to by a node :math:`R` are the children of :math:`R`.

    circular list
       A :term:`list` ADT implementation variant where the last element of the list provides access to the first element of the list.